AY2324S2-CS2103T-T08-1/tp/docs/UserGuide.md

 Format: `find con/[CONDITION], [CONDITION], [CONDITION], ...`

-* The search is case-insensitive. e.g. `covid` will match `Covid`
+* The search is case-insensitive. e.g. `covid` will match `Covid`.
-* The order of the keywords does matter. e.g. `Stomach FLu` will not match `Flu Stomach`
+* The order of the keywords does matter. e.g. `Stomach FLu` will not match `Flu Stomach`.
 * Only the condition is searched.
-* Partial words will be matched e.g. `Cov` will match `Covid`
+* Partial words will be matched e.g. `Cov` will match `Covid`.
 * Patients matching at least one keyword will be returned (i.e. `OR` search). e.g. `Covid Dengue` will return patients with address containing `Covid` or `Dengue`.
-* Conditions must be separated by commas, and whitespaces before and after each condition will be ignored
+* Conditions must be separated by commas, and whitespaces before and after each condition will be ignored.

 Examples:
-* `find con/covid, dengue, ebola `
+* `find con/covid, dengue, ebola`
+Common mistakes:
+* `find ic/S1234567X` (only condition, name and address can be searched with find)
+  * If you would like to find a person with NRIC, use the [read](#read-specific-patients--read) command instead.

 ### Deleting a patient : `delete`